Story of Samson: The Riddleon January 3, 2016 at 5:44 pm

 as re-told & illustrated by Nick Dupree

-Notes: Samson asks the Philistines a riddle about his encounter with honey in the lion carcass, the answer no one but him could possibly know.
+Samson asks the Philistines a riddle about his encounter with honey in the lion carcass, the answer no one but him could give.
+Though Samson’s riddle is the only explicit example of a riddle in the Hebrew Bible, question and answer, it is based on a private experience the Philistines could not possibly know about, and therefore is more plain unfair wager and provocation than proper riddle.

 Panel 1: and Samson bellows his riddle – “From the eater came out food, and out of the strong came out sweetness!”
 14.14